 In December 2018, Tencent Research teams from China visited Waseda University in Japan for a one-day seminar organized by the IEEE Computer Society.
 The society connected these two groups as part of an ongoing effort to promote collaboration between industry and academia.The meeting took place at the Waseda University Green Computing Systems Research and Development Center, which is led by IEEE CS President Hironori Kasahara, a professor in the Department of Computer Science and Engineering and director of the campus’s Advanced Multicore Research Institute.

 Tencent leaders gave seminar presentations on several subjects:

-- “Anime Portrait Generation based on Stacked Cycle-Consistent Adversarial Networks” by Haozhi Huang, a Tencent AI Lab senior researcher.
+- “Anime Portrait Generation based on Stacked Cycle-Consistent Adversarial Networks” by Haozhi Huang, a Tencent senior researcher from the Tencent AI Lab.

-- “Human Perceptual Video Service Platform — Liying from Tencent” by Ben Kao, a Tencent research fellow in the Tencent Media Lab.
+- “Human Perceptual Video Service Platform — Liying from Tencent” by Ben Kao, a Tencent research fellow from the Tencent Media Lab.

 In addition, Post-doctoral Researcher Yan-Pei Cao of Tsinghua University – Tencent Joint Lab gave a presentation about “Analyzing and Processing Large-scale Street View Images.”

 Three Waseda University professors also led discussions and even gave lab tours:

 - Professor Hiroyasu Iwata of Waseda University, who’s also from the Iwata Lab, spoke about robotics.

 - Researcher and Associate Professor Yoshihiko Mochizuki of Waseda University and the Ishikawa Lab talked about pattern analysis and machine learning.

 - Professor Yoichi Matsuyama of Waseda University, who’s also from the Kobayashi Lab, discussed robot human interaction.